THEMKM/Seraaj/README.md

 ### Authentication

-User registration and login are implemented via in-house JWT endpoints.
-Tokens are generated with `python-jose` and passwords are hashed using `passlib`.
-Each token encodes the user's role (`VOLUNTEER`, `ORG_ADMIN`, `SUPERADMIN`).
+User registration and login are handled by custom JWT endpoints exposed at `/auth/register` and `/auth/login`.
+A `/auth/users/me` endpoint returns the authenticated user.
+Tokens are generated with `python-jose`, passwords hashed with `passlib`, and each token encodes the user's role (`VOLUNTEER`, `ORG_ADMIN`, `SUPERADMIN`).

 ### Seeding demo data